BridgeGrades/119th-Congress/README.md

 Our planned improvements include:

 - 🔄 Migrating notebook workflows into Python scripts for easier automation and reproducibility.
-- 📅 Developing an automated pipeline that will update the data on a **bi-monthly** schedule.
+- 📅 Developing an automated pipeline that will update the data on a **monthly** schedule.
 - 🏗️ General refactoring and cleanup to support more robust, production-ready usage.

 These updates will streamline the process and reduce the need for manual execution of notebooks.